-The nomination committee met four times in 2018 and assessed in one meeting the qualification of Bernhard Spalt for his appointment as member and future chairman of the management board of Erste Group Bank AG and recommended that the supervisory board approve his appointment.
-The nomination committee conducted fit and proper assessments of potential candidates for the elections to the supervisory board at the annual general meeting of Erste Group Bank AG on 15 May 2019.
-In addition, the nomination committee reviewed the evaluation pursuant to C-Rule 36 of the Austrian CCG and the evaluation of the management board and the supervisory board pursuant to section 29 no 6 and 7 of the Austrian Banking Act and considered, in particular, the possible conflicts of interest and the attendance in meetings by supervisory board members.
+The nomination committee met twice in 2019, and, in addition, held one informal meeting to prepare management board matters.
+At one meeting the nomination committee assessed the qualification of Peter Bosek, Stefan Dörfler, Ingo Bleier, Alexandra Habeler-Drabek, David O'Mahony and Ara Abrahamyan for their (re-)appointment as members of the management board of Erste Group Bank AG and recommended that the supervisory board approve their appointments.
+The review of whether the requirements for the extension of the contract and early re-appointment of Bernhard Spalt were met ended with a positive result and hence a recommendation to this effect was made to the supervisory board.
+The nomination committee furthermore conducted a fit and proper assessment of Henrietta Egerth-Stadlhuber for the elections to the supervisory board at the annual general meeting of Erste Group Bank AG on 15 May 2019.
+In addition, the nomination committee reviewed the evaluation pursuant to C-Rule 36 of the Austrian CCG and the evaluation of the supervisory board pursuant to section 29 no 6 and 7 of the Austrian Banking Act and considered, in particular, the possible conflicts of interest and the attendance at meetings by supervisory board members.
+The collective suitability of the management board was likewise established and the report on the collective suitability of the management board and the supervisory board was discussed, with a special focus on members' time availability.
+The report on the selection of senior management pursuant to section 28 of the Austrian Banking Act was taken note of.

-The remuneration committee met three times in 2018.
-The resolution on the variable remuneration of members of the supervisory board was prepared.
+The remuneration committee met four times in 2019.
+The supervisory board's resolution on the variable remuneration of members of the management board was prepared.
 In addition, various remuneration topics relating to Erste Group Bank AG were discussed and approved, including the structure of key performance indicators, the bonus policy including the requirements for the payment of variable remuneration components and remuneration rules for Material Risk Takers and the question of which employees are subject to these rules.
-In addition, changes to the remuneration policy of Erste Group Bank AG and Erste Group were approved and the 2017 remuneration report was presented.
-Reports were delivered on current changes in performance-linked remuneration for employees with sales responsibilities at Erste Group and the report on the review of the remuneration policy by internal audit was acknowledged.
+In addition, changes to the remuneration policy of Erste Group Bank AG and Erste Group were approved and the 2018 remuneration report was presented.
+Reports were delivered on the complexity assessment of George Labs GmbH, the recruiting of IT experts in Austria and management remuneration in countries in which Erste Group operates.
+The report on the review of the remuneration policy by internal audit was acknowledged.

-The IT committee met four times in 2018.
-Its main topics were the IT project portfolio and IT governance for Erste Group, as well as risk management relating to IT.
-Reports were delivered on IT security, on the strategy concerning using of data while handling data and digitalisation, on the current status of various infrastructure projects and on IT strategy.
-In addition, the IT budget was discussed and the structure of the organisation considered in more detail.
+The IT committee met four times in 2019.
+The main topics were a periodic update on a project, infrastructure strategy and the timeline set for its implementation as well as the presentation of the Book of Architecture and its impact on processes.
+Also presented were a George update and news on the entities s IT Solutions AT Spardat GmbH and Erste Group IT International GmbH.
+The implementation of requirements regarding IT set by the supervisory authorities was also discussed.
+The IT project portfolio and IT governance for Erste Group as well as IT risk management were considered on an ongoing basis.
+Reports were also delivered on IT security, on the strategy concerning use of data while handling data and digitalisation, on the current status of various infrastructure projects and on IT strategy.
+In addition, the IT budget and IT costs were discussed and the new organisational structure for 2020 including key performance indicators for management board members was considered in more detail.